-Question
+Question 1

+After graduating, you have started your career by forming a new law firm dedicating to protecting the rights of persons injured by environmental contamination and pollution.
 As your law firm's reputation grows, an unexpected new type of client begins to appear in your office: sophisticated corporate plaintiffs seeking recovery for their environmental damages.
-While these cases usually involve spills or contaminated properties, one prospective client has brought a particularly intriguing claim to you.
+While these cases usually involve spills or polluted properties, one prospective client has brought a particularly intriguing claim to you.